-- 1. has been issued a study permit and has registered and paid tuition for: - a full-time provincially recognized diploma program or full-time degree program of study that is a minimum of 2 years in duration; or - b. a full-time graduate or post-doctoral program of study that is a minimum of 1 year. - 2. has been issued an employment authorization (work permit) to work temporarily in Canada (e.g., a temporary foreign worker); or - 3. has filed a refugee claim to the Immigration and Refugee Board (IRB) within the past year (e.g., a refugee claimant); or - 4. has diplomatic status in Canada.
+- has been issued a study permit and has registered at an Alberta designated learning institution and paid tuition for: - a. a full-time provincially recognized diploma program or full-time degree program of study that is a minimum of 2 years in duration; or - b. a full-time graduate or post-doctoral program of study that is a minimum of 1 year. - has been issued an employment authorization (work permit) to work temporarily in Canada (e.g., a temporary foreign worker); or - 3. has filed a refugee claim to the Immigration and Refugee Board (IRB) within the past year (e.g., a refugee claimant); or - 4. has diplomatic status in Canada.